bonina/bonina.github.io/_posts/software/2020/2020-05-12-manually -update-intel-graphics-drivers.md

 It's staggering that for this particular case, the majority of clients with such devices are still facing the same initial lack of improvements/optimizations in the browser rendering acceleration, video enco/decoding and 3D graphics spaces simply because Microsoft is ignoring these relevant updates from Intel.
 To make matters worse, since Windows 10 the Home version (which represents the largest pool of users in the domestic market) tends to arbitrarily and forcefully overwrite manually updated drivers without an easy way to disable it.
 If you consider users with “S Mode” enabled, it’s even worse since they are completely stuck with what the Windows Update gives them.
 Only the Pro version has the proper setting to disable such enforced and overzealous overwrite "feature".
 All at the expense of the user's experience.

 Albeit not perfect, there is a little hack.
 Blocking any changes to drivers associated with specific PCI/IDs.
-The examples below are for the Surface Go 1, but you can adapt them to other devices by changing the corresponding PCI/IDs related to your GPU (use the Device Manager - Display adapters - double click above your GPU - Details tab - Property dropdown and choose Hardware IDs - copy the entry without REV, usually the 2nd one).
+The examples below are for the Surface Go 1, but you can adapt them to other devices.

 First, make sure that you disable your internet connection (disconnect WiFi/Ethernet).
 Then navigate to the path "C:\Windows\SoftwareDistribution\Download" and delete any of its contents.
 Allow the administrative popup when it appears.
 Proceed to install the most recent drivers available at Intel's website [Intel Download Center](https://downloadcenter.intel.com/).
 Reboot when asked.